 (12) Any other emergency response reports.

-(c) The office may request, and the owner shall provide, any additional records and information which in any way relate to an accident and shall assist the office in the investigation of any accident.
+(c) The office department may request, and the owner shall provide, any additional records and information which in any way relate to an accident and shall assist the office department in the investigation of any accident.

 (d) The following definitions apply throughout this section: